richard-melvin/RiversOfSartar/3_Freeform_Gameplay.md

 1. estimated difficulty: one estimated based on similar examples

 1. narratively appropriate value: one necessary to support the reasons for making this roll in the first place.

-1. circumstantial disadvantages: darkness, injury and so on

 1. zero: having zero as a possible opposition simplfies the rules by dropping the need for unnposed rolls